ytakefuji/python-novice/README.md

 To find the location of Python, run the following command
 $ which python

-# before running your python or ipython, run source command for correcting PATH of
-# python or ipython:
-$ source .bashrc

 For Python programming:
  -space describes the structure: